Welcome to dbt-score

 Philosophy

-dbt models/sources are often used as metadata containers: either in YAML files
+dbt entities are often used as metadata containers: either in YAML files or

 blocks, they are associated with a lot of